THE YEAR 2006 marks the centennial

 to perform at Kauai Community College Performing Arts Center on March 5 and 6.
 The Centennial Parade on May 6 from Kauai's

 historic County Building to the Kauai War Memorial Convention Hall set the tempo of the Kauai Filipino Fiesta on May 6 and

 7. The Kauai Filipina Scholarship Pageant, performances by the Society of Seven and by Hawaii "American Idol" contestant

 Jordan Segundo made Lihue a very busy town that weekend.

 gala, honoring 66 Kauai Filipinos, 20 posthumously, was held on August 19 at the Grand Ballroom of the Kauai Marriott Resort

-with other plantation workers, and reduce the 10-hour work day to 8 hours.
-Also an issue was the need for improved living
+workers, and reduce the 10-hour work day to 8 hours.
+Also an issue was the need for improved living conditions.
 A clash between

-the strikers and policemen ended in the death of 16 Filipinos of Visayan ancestry who worked for Makaweli
+the strikers and policemen ended in the death of 16 Filipinos of Visayan ancestry who worked for Makaweli Plantation and four

 |HANAPEPE MASSACRE MARKER | HANAPEPE TOWN PARK